SysKitTeam/docs-insights/get-to-know-insights/insights-alerts.md

 The columns we provide here are: Farm, Server, Source, Value, Time.
 See the [Manage Alerts](#internal/how-to/manage-alerts) article to see how you can check the status of another site.

 > __Please note!__ - To check (ping) a SharePoint site we are using the credentials of the service account you provided during the configuration of the SysKit Insights.
-Also, it is not possible
+Also, it is not possible to use forms authentication.

 ## Sending the notification